stefanpejcic/cpanelplugins.com/learn/README.md

 🚨 ** These docs are under development and will be live soon.** Any contribution is welcome.

 Welcome to the Gridsome tutorial.
-In this tutorial, we're going to install the **default Gridsome starter** and add features to it that will cover the basics of Gridsome.
+In this tutorial, we're going to install the **default Gridsome plugin** and add features to it that will cover the basics of Gridsome.

 The primary goal with Gridsome is to build super fast decoupled Progressive Web Application (PWA) & Single Page Application (SPA) front-end using any CMS or data source plugin with the power of Vue.js